Alpel99/foamslicer/README.md

     * problem with middle -> how to find, need to be already orth on 1 axis
 * probably lots of bugs still
 * catch more errors?
-* ordered points from dxf did not work
 * checkHotwireDim does exist, should be used
     * is by far not correct, e.g. no dxf
+* curve padding is dependent on order of points

 ## todo Documentation
 * write proper documentation